rlemasquerier/pet-feeder/Readme.md

 bundle exec pod install --repo-update
 ```

-If you have a problem with IOS build, delete the folder ios/Pods and relaunch the command.
+If you have a problem with iOS build, delete the folder ios/Pods and relaunch the command.

 ## Development